lanaFerrari/holiday-app-fe/README.md

 ### Deploy Workflow

 The deploy workflow is defined in `deploy.yml` and is triggered only on pushes to the main branch.
 Its purpose is to build the application and publish the output to GitHub Pages automatically.
 This means that every time a pull request is merged into main, the live site is updated within minutes without any manual intervention.
+The workflow uses the `peaceiris/actions-gh-pages` action to push the built output to the `gh-pages` branch, which GitHub Pages is configured to serve.

 The workflow steps are:
 1. Check out the repository code
 2. Set up Node.js version 20
 3. Install project dependencies
 4. Run the production build
-5. Deploy the contents of the `dist` folder to the `gh-pages` branch using the `peaceiris/actions-gh-pages` action
+5. Deploy the contents of the `dist` folder to the `gh-pages` branch

 ### Branch Protection

-The main branch is protected with the following rules to enforce code quality and prevent accidental breakage:

-- Pull requests are required before any code can be merged into main
-- The CI build check must pass before a pull request can be merged
-- Force pushes to the main branch are blocked
+The main branch is protected with the following rules to enforce code quality and prevent accidental breakage.
+Pull requests are required before any code can be merged into main, ensuring that every change is reviewed before it reaches production.
+The CI build check must pass before a pull request can be merged, ensuring that broken builds cannot enter the main branch even if a reviewer approves them.
+Force pushes to the main branch are blocked, preventing history rewrites that could cause confusion or data loss.
+Together, these rules implement a workflow that is consistent with professional engineering team standards.

 ---